-Doja Cat has offered an apology last weekend to those who hurt from her past racist remarks mocking black victims of police brutality.
+Doja Cat has offered an apology last weekend to those who hurt from her past racist remarks mocking black victims from police brutality.

 “I want to address what’s been happening on Twitter,” she began.
 “I’ve used public chat rooms to socialize since I was a child.
 I shouldn’t have been on some of those chat room sites, but I personally have never been involved in any racist conversations.
 I’m sorry to anyone I offended.”

-Doja Cat also has issued a statement denied that she used the song as a hate toward black people because she one of them and she proud to be part of it.
+She also issues a statement denied that she used the song as a hate toward black people because she one of them and she proud to be part of it.